 - Certain foreigners with outstanding abilities who meet the standards for O-1 status, and their assistants who qualify for O-2 status.

-- People designated as cultural exchange visitors as long as they qualify for Q-1 status,
+- People are designated as cultural exchange visitors as long as they qualify for Q-1 status,

-- People designated as religious workers as long as they qualify for R-1 status.
+- People are designated as religious workers as long as they qualify for R-1 status.

-As noted above, this form should also be used to request extensions for foreign nationals who entered the United States in E-1, E-2, or TN visas.
+As noted above, this form should also be used to request extensions for foreign nationals who entered the United States on E-1, E-2, or TN visas.